 - Machine sharpening to produce unparalleled consistency and uniformity of blades, further enhancing part quality with tight-tolerance materials with the added benefit of equal wear across the die, enhancing die life.

-Because of the unconventional layout, Midway guaranteed the converter that if the die didn’t perform as expected, they could return the die for a refund.
+Because of the unconventional layout, IMPACT guaranteed the converter that if the die didn’t perform as expected, they could return the die for a refund.

 IMPACT sent a technical representative to be on-hand at the converter for the die’s initial run.
 The job ran flawlessly.
 The parts were on-spec.
 The press operator and production manager were amazed that by the end of the first shift, yield surpassed the converter’s original projections by 17%.
 Best of all, the costly waste was reduced by over 10%, saving money and also mitigating risk the waste material could be disposed of improperly by mistake.

 “With IMPACT Converting Systems & Solutions as our die partner, we’re aggressively going after even more challenging medical work,” the firm’s head of New Product Development told Rich Seeley, president of IMPACT.
 Sharing more of the good news with Rich, he continued, “Our profitability on this job not only beat projections, but it’s our most profitable job by far.”

 Trust IMPACT to become your trusted resource for the medical industry’s smartest, most precise, durable, and sustainable dies, systems, and solutions.